Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 If you’re ready to create your first online betting account, you can start from here.
 Most online sportsbooks make their registration processes intuitive and straightforward.
 You’ll be able to start MLB betting online within minutes of getting your account registered.
 The process might look different on different sportsbook sites, but here is an example:

 - Choose one of the sportsbooks listed on this site and click its link to head to the sportsbook homepage.

 - You can register on your computer or on your phone.
 If you wish to bet through the app, look for an app download link on the sportsbook’s landing page.

 - Proceed with the registration by creating your account credentials and sharing a few personal details so the operator can confirm your identity.

 - Go to the cashier page to complete a deposit.

 - Claim any welcome bonus or free bets.
-If you have a promo code, you’d likely use it here.
+If you have an MD sportsbook promo code, you’d likely use it here.